rhettg/BlueOx/README.md

     oxd --collect="*" --log-path=/var/log/blueox/

+Now you can connect to `oxd` and get a live streaming of log data:

+    oxview -H hostname --type-name="request*"

+Note the use of '*' to indicate a prefix query for the type filter.
+This will return all events with a type that begins with 'request'

+Of course you'll want to access these logs once they are stored on disk.
 Logs are encoded in the MsgPack format (http://msgpack.org/), so you'll need some tooling for doing log analysis.
 This is easily done with the tool `oxview`.

-For example:
+You access the files directly, for example:

     cat /var/log/blueox/request.120310.log | oxview